Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Boundary Average Treatment Effect Curve

-where $\widehat{B}_\bx$ is an appropriate estimator of $B_\bx$, and $\widehat{V}_\bx = n h^2 \widehat{\boldsymbol{\Omega}}_{\bx,\bx}$.
-Omitted details are given in the supplemental appendix.
-These bandwidth choices can now be used to implement (I)MSE-optimal $\widehat{\tau}(\bx)$ point treatment effect estimators pointwise and uniformly along the boundary $\B$.
-Furthermore, leveraging the results in Theorem \ref{thm: Confidence Intervals 2d}, a simple application of robust bias-corrected inference proceeds by employing the same (I)MSE-optimal bandwidth (for $p$th order point estimation), but then constructing the t-statistic $\widehat{\T}(\bx)$ with a choice of $p+1$ (instead of $p$).
+The bandwidth choices $\widehat{h}_{\mathtt{MSE},\bx}$ and $\widehat{h}_{\mathtt{IMSE}}$ can be used to implement (I)MSE-optimal $\widehat{\tau}(\bx)$ treatment effect estimators, both pointwise and uniformly over $\B$.
+Furthermore, leveraging the results in Theorem \ref{thm: Confidence Intervals and Bands: Sharp BATEC}, a simple application of robust bias-corrected inference proceeds by employing the same (I)MSE-optimal bandwidth (for $p$th order point estimation), but then constructing the t-statistic $\widehat{\Tstat}(\bx)$ with a $(p+1)$th polynomial order instead of $p$th polynomial order.
+The core idea is to simultaneously (i) debias the (I)MSE-optimal point estimator $\widehat{\tau}(\bx)$, and (ii) adjust the variance estimator to incorporate the additional uncertainty introduced by the bias correction.
 This inference approach has several theoretical advantages \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli}, and has been validated empirically \citep{Hyytinen-Tukiainen-etal2018_QE,DeMagalhaes-etal_2025_PA}.
-Our companion software, \texttt{rd2d}, implements the procedures described above.
-See \citet{Cattaneo-Titiunik-Yu_2025_rd2d} for more details.